 Here's the lowdown on what to look for when you're buying fresh beets, and how to store them once you get them home.

 To begin with, when selecting beets, it's a good idea to purchase them with the idea of using them that day, or within a day or two.
 You can store beets for a few weeks (see below), but they will lose quality with every day you store them.
 The day you buy them at the store or farmers' market, that is as good as they are ever going to be, so you might as well enjoy them at their peak.

 There are two ways to buy fresh beets: in bunches, with the greens still attached, and in bulk, with the greens already trimmed away.
 And the ones with the greens attached are always preferable.
 Bunched beets with the greens still attached are the freshest, as the first sign of aging is that the greens will start to wilt.
 And if the greens aren't there, it's harder to tell.

 Choose beets that are small and firm with deep maroon coloring, unblemished skin, and bright green leaves with no sign of wilting.
-The taproot should still be attached.
+The taproot (the thin, pointy tip of the root) should still be attached.

-Avoid large beets which have a hairy taproot.
-All those tiny roots (hair) are an indication of age and toughness.
+Avoid larger beets which have a hairy taproot.
+All those tiny roots are an indication of toughness.
 Most beets that come to the market will be 1 1/2 to 2 inches in diameter.
 Any larger and they begin to grow a tough, woody center.
 Smaller beets will be sweeter and more tender.